SilkRose/Pony/stories/x-marks-the-plot/x-marks-the-plot.md

 As the hole gets deeper and deeper, she begins to calm. _Maybe it isn't here!_ But as soon as she finishes her thought, the shovel hits something in the sand.

-*I found it,* Pinkie thinks, shoveling slower.
+*I found it*, Pinkie thinks, shoveling slower.
 Moments later, she uncovers a small white tome with a red X on the cover.
 Haphazardly picking it up, she places it in her lap and blows the sand and water off it.

 She opens the book to the first page.
 Finding a map, a sense of dread sets in.